TariqAHassan/BioVida/docs/contributing/README.md

 ## API

-**tl;dr**:
+**tl;dr**

 - The Cancer Image Archive interface is stable, but the code is far too complex

 - The Open-i data is *very* hard to clean.
-The procedures used to extract a patient's disease(s) from available text when it (they) are not given explicitly and detect visual problems (neural networks) both need to be greatly improved.
+The procedures need to be greatly improved:

+   - extracting a patient's disease(s) from available text when it (they) are not given explicitly.

+   - detecting visual problems (neural networks).

 ### The Cancer Image Archive